 4 Salmon fillets, or 1 large piece of salmon

 2 Lemon, sliced

+Most grocery stores carry cedar grilling plants.
 With any untreated plank, you have to soak it first to prevent the wood from burning when putting it on the grill.
-I soaked it for a little over 2 hours, using my lovely door stopper (my turtle) to weigh it down to make sure the entire board is submerged under water.
+You’ll want to soak it for minimal of 2 hours to overnight, I usually do it for 6-8 hours.
+Soak the plank in a baking dish big enough to fit the plank or a clean sink.
+I use a large can or tomato sauce jar to weigh it down to make sure the entire board is submerged under water.

 After soaking in water, dry off the board as much as you can.
 Pat dry the salmon and ensure there are no bones.
 Drizzle olive oil on the plank and placed the salmon on the board, skin side down, seasoned it with your favourite seasoning. (see below for some of my favourites)

 Pre-heat your grill to 400°F. Once the grill has heated, place the cedar plank on indirect heat on the grill, close the lid and cook for 15-20 minutes.
 Check on salmon every so often and keep a spray bottle with water close by just in case the plank catches fire.
 You’ll know when the salmon is cooked when you can flake off a piece with a fork, or with an internal temperature of 145°F.

 Served the salmon on the plank for a real show stopper, but be mindful the plank is hot wood and should handled with care.